shashi2779/reactNotes/lec-1/README.md

    - It manage UI by state.

    - react uses something called as Virtual Dom.
+## what are the major features of React ?
+- JSX
+- Virtual DOM
+- Server-side rendering
+- Uni-Directional
+- Reusable components
 # 5 step to make website in react
 ------------------------------------
   - Break your App in component.